 The Dental Assisting Program is competency-based and will teach the appropriate skills, knowledge, and perspectives needed to succeed within the dental assisting field.
 Students will be given the opportunity to attain competence in oral and written communications as well as skills specific to the workplace.
-The 40-credit-hour curriculum was developed using the American Dental Association's guidelines and should prepare students for the certification examination through the Dental Assisting National Board.

 Admissions requirements are that students be at least 18 years of age and have high school diplomas or G.E.D. certificates.
-Students must pass the TEAS test and a background check before entrance to the program is granted.
+Students must pass the HOBET test and a background check before entrance to the program is granted.
 Students in the program are waived from TSI requirements.
 However, LSC-O may require a placement test for the English course.